The Festival Team

 Board Members

-Sue Miller (Chairman), Ian Evans (Treasurer), Gavin Young (Secretary), Elizabeth Bedford, Gerry Broadbent, Mark Golding, Marian Knowles, Maria Laybourn
+Sue Miller (Chairman), Ian Evans (Treasurer), Gavin Young (Secretary), Elizabeth Bedford, Gerry Broadbent, Mark Golding, Marian Knowles, Maria Laybourn, Neil Stevenson.

 Swaledale Festival is both a company limited by guarantee and a registered charity with a Board of Directors who are also Trustees of the charity.
 Several Board Members have executive roles which include managing the Festival’s finances, marketing, volunteer coordination and helping with the community and education programme.
 The Board Members are themselves all volunteers who work tirelessly to support the Festival!